1st Confab With CosmosNow

 Dr. Parshati Patel – My journey to becoming an astrophysicist has included lots of ups and downs but I think it has made me more humble about where we as humans fit in the universe.
 We are a small speck in the vastness of the universe!
-We are made of the elements such as carbon, iron, nitrogen etc. These elements were created either in the stars during their life or their death and are found throughout the universe!
-These may sound simple facts but has profound impact on our understanding of ourselves as well as our place in our universe.
+We are made of elements such as carbon, iron, nitrogen, etc. These elements were created either in the stars during their life or their death and are found throughout the universe!
+These may sound simple facts but has a profound impact on our understanding of ourselves as well as our place in our universe.

 CosmosNow – Is there any particular topic or issue that you would like to drill down deeper into?

 Dr. Parshati Patel – I find planet formation and start formation extremely fascinating.
 We are still far from knowing quite a lot about how our own solar system formed.
-If I had more time, I think I would love to dig deeper in that mystery.
-Another topic that has recently piqued my interest is public’s perspective on the universe.
-In the era of flat-earthers, I am very keen on knowing what the basis of public’s view on the universe is, especially among the youth.
+If I had more time, I think I would love to dig deeper into that mystery.
+Another topic that has recently piqued my interest is the public’s perspective on the universe.
+In the era of flat-earthers, I am very keen on knowing what the basis of the public’s view on the universe is, especially among the youth.